-In the end of the year annual report in 2016 the CEO mentioned 20.000 employees, now it’s 12K?
-Where did 8.000 staff members go in 2 years?!
-But out of this amount of employees, only 450+ “Rising Stars” came through the programme.
+Out of this amount of employees, only 450+ “Rising Stars” came through the program.
 Pretty low for a company that prides itself in ethical issues and charity.
 But it only takes a few people for marketing and the public swallows it blindly.

 I also commented regarding the house on Head of the PFT Nicki Fisher’s tweet, but within minutes was “shadow banned” again.
 Twitter is secretly censoring and hiding Tweets from the public as Pret is a paying customer, wanting to avoid bad press and the truth reaching the public.